harleylara/isap_platform/README.md

   - [How to define access rules][howToDefineAccessRules]

 ## Development Environment
-- macOS Big Sur v11.6
+- Windows 10 Pro
-- Docker desktop v3.6.0
+- Docker desktop v4.2.0
 - Docker image of odoo v15.0 (IMAGE ID: 1e31bb4d7cd0)
 - Docker image of postgres v13 (IMAGE ID: d3ae557d4662)
 > [This][website_of_docker_image] is the site I referenced when I start up this environment